syncopika/learningC/README.md

 r-k - attempts at solving some of the exercises in K&R

-other - various small things, like a positive integer to binary converter, simple rot13 cipher, a task scheduler application!.
+myProjects - various small things, like a positive integer to binary converter, simple rot13 cipher, a task scheduler application!.